Sachithra Senanayake: Remodel action

 Senanayake was cleared from the illegal bowling action with future notices and played in the 7-match ODI series against England at home.
 He was again called up for the 2015 Cricket World Cup and looked poor performances in the pool match against Australia.
 He re-appeared in the fifth ODI against Pakistan in July 2015, where he took three crucial wickets.

 The re-modeling action somewhat gave weaker performances in international arena to Senenayake.

 Beyond cricket

 Senananyake is a student of musician Sanath Nandasiri since school times.
 Due to cricketing career he missed music industry as he said.
 He is known to be a good singer and sang his first solo song Watina obage which was released in May 2016.
 He also contributed for the cricket song Kirula Genemu by Centigradz, which was released prior to 2015 Cricket World Cup.

+Arrest and indictment for match-fixing

+On 6 September 2023, Senanayake was arrested on charges related to match-fixing.
+The alleged incident took place during the 2020 Lanka Premier League.
+He was subsequently indicted by the Attorney General at the Hambantota High Court on 5 June 2025.